Jawahir01/Bird-Hunt/README.md

 # **Credits**
 - ## **Content**
     1. The icons in the website were from [Font Awesome](https://fontawesome.com)
+    2. The hourglass code from http://www.w3schools.com
-    2. The footer code is edited using the footer sections from https://www.w3schools.com/bootstrap5/
+    3. The footer code is edited using the footer sections from https://www.w3schools.com/bootstrap5/

 - ## **Media**
      The images of the theme game background in the Home page, the background image of the game page,  birds and animals were from google image.